Esan West: Geography and climate

-Major agricultural products

-Cocoa, Oil palm, Rubber, Kola, Cassava, Banana, Avocado, Bitter Kola, Yam, Timber, Cocoyam, Pineapple, Plantain, Rice and Citrus fruits, Pepper, Tomatoes.

-Health facilities

-The Professor Ambrose Alli University Teaching Hospital is at Ekpoma, along with various public health centers, private and public hospitals, clinics and maternity homes.
+Esan West has an average temperature of 28 degrees Celsius or 82.4 degrees Fahrenheit and a total area of 502 square kilometres or 194 square miles.
+The LGA has an average wind speed of 9 km/h and an average humidity of 69%.
+The rainy and dry seasons are the two main seasons of Esan West LGA, which has a tropical savannah climate.
+With an average daily high of about 32 °C in the larger Southwest Nigeria region, the area sees hot temperatures all year round.
+Generally speaking, relative humidity ranges from 50% to 75% during the dry season and from 75% to 90% during the wet season.

 Educational facilities

-In addition to the Ambrose Alli University, Ekpoma and Samuel Adegboyega University, Ogwa; there are forty eight (48) primary schools and twelve Secondary Schools in Ekpoma.
+In addition to the Ambrose Alli University, Ekpoma and Samuel Adegboyega University, Ogwa, there are 48 primary and 12 secondary schools in Ekpoma.

 Hubus-Salam Educational Foundation, Mount Camel School John Bosco International School, Christ Foundation Nursery and Primary School, Moscow International School; Christ the King Nursery & Primary School, Christ Adam College, Cosmopolitan Church Primary School, Ujoelen Grammar School, Ujoelen Ekpoma.